 The number of ticks used does not need to tally with the mark achieved.
 Every question must be annotated in some way.
 The mark scheme indicates the most likely annotation to be used with each question.

-Annotation should be within the candidate's text rather than in the margin.
+Annotation should be within the candidate's text or the right-hand margin of the response as it appears in the marking screen.